-Participants invest in units of the Ball Corporation Investment Contract Fund which contains various benefit-responsive investment contracts with various banks and insurance companies ("Issuers") in the form of Group Annuity Contracts ("GACs") and Synthetic Guaranteed Investment Contracts ("SICs").
-The Ball Corporation Investment Contract Fund also included \$5,395,953 and \$6,112,708 in the Vanguard Prime Money Market Fund as of December 31, 2013, and 2012, respectively.
+Through June 2014, Participants invested in units of the Ball Corporation Investment Contract Fund which contained various benefit-responsive investment contracts with various banks and insurance companies ("Issuers") in the form of Group Annuity Contracts ("GACs") and Synthetic Guaranteed Investment Contracts ("SICs").
+The Ball Corporation Investment Contract Fund was replaced by the Vanguard Retirement Savings Trust II on June 30, 2014.
+Participants were notified in May 2014 and allowed to move their balances.
+The Ball Corporation Investment Contract Fund also included \$0 and \$5,395,953 in the Vanguard Prime Money Market Fund as of December 31, 2014, and 2013, respectively.
 These amounts are included in the mutual funds line in the Statements of Net Assets Available for Benefits.
 The Issuers of the GACs maintain the contributions in a general account.
 The account is credited with earnings on the underlying investments and charged for participant withdrawals and administrative expenses.
 The Issuers are contractually obligated to repay the principal and a specified interest rate that is guaranteed to the Plan.

 The SICs are wrapper contracts paired with underlying investments of high quality, intermediate term, fixed income securities.
 The Plan purchases wrapper contracts from financial services institutions.
 The SICs credit stated interest rates for specified periods of time.
 Investment gains and losses are amortized over the expected duration through the calculation of the interest rate applicable to the Plan on a prospective basis.
 SICs provide for a variable crediting rate, which typically resets at least quarterly, and the issuer of the wrapper contract provides assurance that future adjustments to the crediting rate cannot result in a crediting rate less than zero percent.
-The fair value of the wrapper contracts was not significant in 2013 or 2012.
-The crediting rate is primarily based on the current yield to maturity of the covered investments, plus or minus amortization of the difference between the market value and contract value of the covered investments over the duration of the covered investments at the time of computation.
+The fair value of the wrapper contracts was not significant in 2014 or 2013.
+The crediting rate is primarily based on the current yield to maturity of the covered investments, plus or minus amortization of the difference between the market value and contract value of the covered investments at the time of computation.
 The crediting rate is most impacted by the change in the annual effective yield to maturity of the underlying securities, but is also affected by the differential between the contract value and the market value of the covered investments.
 This difference is amortized over the duration of the covered investments.